Why Can't I Have It ALL in a Relationship?

 No. High standards mean knowing your worth and seeking alignment.
 Unrealistic demands happen when you expect a partner to replace community, purpose, and personal responsibility.

-Ailo rejects parasitic dating dynamics and focuses on scientifically grounded compatibility, lifestyle alignment, and authentic connection.
-This restores love to its rightful foundation.
+AILO rejects parasitic dating dynamics and focuses on scientifically grounded compatibility, lifestyle alignment, and authentic connection.

 The swipe culture promotes constant comparison and the illusion of unlimited options, leading people to chase perfection instead of nurturing authentic compatibility.